awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 You can use IAM policies to allow or deny permission for a user to call the Systems Manager `PutParameter` and `GetParameter` operations\.

-Also, if you are using customer managed CMKs, you can use IAM policies and key policies to allow or deny permission to use the CMKs in calls to the AWS KMS `Encrypt` and `Decrypt` operations\.
+Also, if you are using customer managed CMKs, you can use IAM policies and key policies to manage encrypt and decrypt permissions\.
 However, you cannot establish access control policies for the default `aws/ssm` CMK\.
-For detailed information about controlling access to customer managed AWS KMS CMKs, see [Authentication and Access Control for AWS KMS](control-access.md)\.
+For detailed information about controlling access to customer managed CMKs, see [Authentication and Access Control for AWS KMS](control-access.md)\.

 The following example shows an IAM policy that allows the user to call the Systems Manager `GetParameter` operation on all parameters in the `/ReadableParameters` path\.
 The policy also allows the user to call the AWS KMS `Decrypt` operation on the specified customer managed CMK\.